 Conductor and pianist Michael Borowitz has served as Music Director for Opéra Louisiane since the 2012-13 season.
 Borowitz is also Music Director of LSU Opera.
 For nine years he was Artistic Director of Nevada Opera, and for five seasons he was Music Director for Ohio Light Opera.
 Borowitz has been a guest conductor for Des Moines Metro Opera, Opera Delaware, Baltimore Concert Opera, Pensacola Opera, AVA Ballet, Eastman School of Music, Opera Idaho, Opera Southwest, Rimrock Opera, Opera Columbus, The Reno Philharmonic and the LSU Symphony Orchestra, as well as assistant conductor with The Metropolitan Opera, Indianapolis Opera and Cleveland Opera.
 His current recordings (all on the Albany label) include Offenbach’s Bluebeard, Kern’s The Cabaret Girl, Herbert’s Mlle.
 Modiste (also released on DVD by Operetta Archives), and Gilbert and Sullivan’s Ruddigore and Patience.

-Michelle Nguyen is a graduate of LSU with a Bachelor of Fine Arts in Digital Art.
-She has worked with Opéra Louisiane since February 2018.
+Michelle Nguyen is a graduate of LSU with a Bachelor in Digital Art.
+She has been a member with Opéra Louisiane since February 2018.
 At Opéra Louisiane she manages the website, creates Facebook posts, email blasts, newsletters, and much of the graphic design that you see online and at Opéra Louisiane events.

-She previously worked with Country Day School as a teacher.
+She previously worked with Country Day School as a teacher in 2018.
 In 2016-2017, she was employed with LASM as a Tour Guide & Floater.
 During her college education she worked at Hill Memorial Library as a student worker.
-She scanned/edited documents for the Free People of Color Project and assisted in microfilm for local newspapers.
-Today she continues to practice photography, graphic design, and animation.
+She scanned/edited documents for the Free People of Color Project and then assisted in microfilm for local newspapers.
+Today she continues to practice photography, graphic design, and drawing.

 Sean Matassa – Chair – Financial Advisor, Edward Jones